 It is a traditional Belgian / Dutch spiced cookie that I grew up with.
 When you order a coffee at a cafe in Brussels, it will most likely be served with a Speculoos cookie.

 It is also commonly used to make cheesecake crusts, quite similarly to a Graham Cracker.
 But the spices used in Speculoos – mainly cinnamon – really bring an intense and interesting flavour that you cannot find anywhere else!
+And it just works AMAZINGLY in cheesecakes!

 I highly recommend trying to find the Speculoos Cookies for this recipe (and also because they are simply delicious) or you can get them here.
 Instead, you can also use Gingerbread Cookies or Graham Crackers.
 Not the same, though!